Mokrani Revolt: The context

 The background of the revolt is as important as the revolt itself.
-In 1830, French army took up Algiers.
-Since then, France colonized the country, setting up its own administration all over Algeria.
+In 1830, French army took over Algiers.
+After that, France colonized the country, setting up its own administration all over Algeria.
 Shortly after 1830, a resistance rose up, led by Abd al-Kader, which lasted till 1847.
 French administrations and the France government decided to repress this movement which impacted both people and agriculture.
 The late 1860s were hard for the people of Algeria: between 1866 and 1868 they lived through drought, exceptionally cold winters, an epidemic of cholera and an earthquake.
 More than 10% of the Kabyle population died during this period.
 Thus, at the end of the 1860s, Algeria was exhausted and the demography at its worst.
 To sum up all those events, on March 9, 1870, the French government decided to put a civilian regime in Algeria, which gave more advantages to French colonizers.
 In 1870, the creditors demanded to be repaid and the French authorities reneged on the loan on the pretext of the Franco-Prussian War, leaving Mohamed forced to pawn his own possessions.
-On June 12, 1869, Marshall MacMahon, the Governor General, advised the French government that “the Kabyles will stay peaceful as long as they see no possibility of driving us out of their country.”
+On June 12, 1869, Marshall MacMahon, the Governor General, advised the French government that "the Kabyles will stay peaceful as long as they see no possibility of driving us out of their country."

 Under the French Second Republic, the country was governed by a Governor General and a large proportion was "military territory".
 There were tensions between the French colonists and the army; the former favouring the abolition of the military territory as being too protective of the native Algerians.
 Eventually, on March 9, 1870, the Corps législatif passed a law which would end the military regime in Algeria.
 When Napoleon III fell and the Third French Republic was proclaimed, the Algerian question fell under the remit of the new Justice Minister, Adolphe Crémieux, and not, as previously, under the Minister of War.
 At the same time, Algeria was experiencing a period of anarchy.
 The settlers, hostile to Napoleon III and strongly Republican, took advantage of the fall of the Second Empire to push forward their anti-military agenda.
 Real authority devolved to town councils and local defence committees, and their pressure resulted in the Crémieux Decree.

 Meanwhile, on September 1, 1870, the French army was defeated by the Prussian army in Sedan, and lost the French part of Alsace-Lorraine.
 The fact that France was at this time defeated by another country brought hope to Algerians.
 Indeed, the news of the French defeat on its border was spread thanks to the paper news.
-Then, Algerian protests began in public places, and in the South of Algeria, people committee were established to organized the revolt.
+Then, Algerian protests began in public places, and in the South of Algeria, people committees were established to organize the revolt.